lgessler/microbert/README.md

 2. Ensure that it will be properly handled by the module `embur.commands.data`.
    Put a script at `embur/scripts/$NAME_data_prep.py` that will take the dataset's native format and write it out into `data/$NAME/converted`, if appropriate.
 3. Update `embur.language_configs` with the language's information.

+If you'd like to add a language's Wikipedia dump, see [wiki-thresher](https://github.com/lgessler/wiki-thresher).